Read This First

 Prompt 3: Write an essay that highlights the flaws and dangers of equating words with violence.

-The Flaws and Dangers of Equating Words with Violence is where the argument earns or loses its force.
+The Flaws and Dangers of Equating Words with Violence matters only if it survives the strongest pressure against it.

-The section turns on The Flaws and Dangers of Equating Words with Violence and Practical Dangers.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Flaws and Dangers of Equating Words with Violence and Practical Dangers in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Flaws and Dangers of Equating Words with Violence distinct from Practical Dangers.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Flaws and Dangers of Equating Words with Violence distinct from Practical Dangers.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Redefining Violence